-A wire contour toolpath machines parts that have the same shape at the top and bottom.
+A wire contour toolpath is best used with parts that have the same shape at the top and bottom.
 This lesson focuses on the basic workflow used to create a wire contour toolpath.

 - Open a part file and assigning a machine definition. - Create a contour toolpath with a single contour. - Backplot to check the toolpath. - Post the toolpath.